PaulaMihalcea/Photo-Forensics-from-Rounding-Artifacts/README.md

 python3 results.py False --res_path="results_file.csv"
 ```

+All ROC curves in this project have been calculated with the function from [\[8\]](https://stackoverflow.com/a/61323665), in order to get a fixed number of thresholds and easily calculate the average ROC curve.

 ### Amped report parsing script

 This script parses an Amped Authenticate HTML report [\[7\]](https://ampedsoftware.com/authenticate) containing information about the dimples' strength of an image dataset, and saves its contents to a CSV file (`results/report.csv`) for easier indexing.
 Only selects images containing dimples stronger than 15 with offset [0, 0] are selected.